yichen96/data_minimiser/README.md

 view the origin data "lifetime.txt" in histogram

 ## Task 2
-theoretical distribution is a convoluted with gaussian. purpose a $\tau$ value by drawing graph
+theoretical distribution is a convoluted with gaussian. purpose a \tau value by drawing graph